dvanderbeek/leather/README.md

     $ bundle

 This will install leather, along with devise and bootstrap-sass as dependencies.

-You will need to install devise.
+You will also need to install Devise if you haven't already.
 The basic steps are to run:

     $ rails g devise:install
     $ rails g devise User